Uncovering differences in persistence and flexibility

 What will happen?

 In this study, you will perform a cognitive task, while we record your brain activity using electroencephalography, and fill in some questionnaires about reward sensitivity.
-This will take place in a single session at the Oxford Centre for Human Brain Activity (Department of Psychiatry, Warneford Hospital, OX3 7JX).
+This will take place in a single session of 3-4 hours at the Oxford Centre for Human Brain Activity (Department of Psychiatry, Warneford Hospital, OX3 7JX).

 What’s in it for me?